 To get us started, we will need to look at the bug out bag check-list I have researched that will provide us with the essential products and equipment to survive if we must leave our homes in an emergency situation.
 The bug out bag list below is for your consideration.
 Peace of mind is a priceless commodity.

 - 1 Bug Out Bag List: Buy Factors

 - 2 Top 7 Bug Out Bag Product Reviews 2018

 Bug Out Bag List: Buy Factors

-One of the main concerns about the bags on this bug out bag list, is the construction of the bags.
-You will want a bag of quality material with strong stitching when carrying a heavy load.
+One of the main concerns about the products on this bug out bag list, is the construction of the bags.
+You will want a bag of quality material with strong stitching for carrying a heavy load.
 Some bags are Military grade tactical material while some are nylon/polyester and similar to those that could be purchased at Walmart.

 Check out the style of the bug out bag as some are easier to carry than others and some will have padded shoulder straps for comfort.
 One of the reviews is a duffel bag style which would be awkward to carry if you are in a hurry but the capacity is large.